System-Level Natural Language Feedback: Introduction

 \section{Introduction}

-When users interact with a machine learning system, they either actively or passively provide feedback to the system developers.
-Feedback can come in various forms, including binary ratings \citep{arora2022director}, preference feedback \citep{NEURIPS2020_1f89885d} and natural language (NL) feedback \citep{hancock-etal-2019-learning, scheurer2022training}.
-Among them, NL feedback is the most general due to its free-form nature unlike the other types of feedback which have a small set of fixed options from which a user selects.
-It is therefore important to study how to make full use of NL feedback to enhance a system.
+Users interacting with a machine learning system offer feedback, either actively or passively.
+The feedback can be binary ratings \citep{arora2022director}, preference feedback \citep{NEURIPS2020_1f89885d} and natural language (NL) feedback \citep{hancock-etal-2019-learning, scheurer2022training}.
+Among them, NL feedback is the most general due to its free-form nature, as opposed to the limited choices in other feedback forms.
+Hence, it is crucial to harness the potential of NL feedback to improve a system.

-Existing studies on NL feedback can be summarized as belonging to one of the following two main approaches.
-In the first approach, feedback is used as an auxiliary target in addition to the original task, just like in multitask learning \citep{NIPS2016_07563a3f, hancock-etal-2019-learning, https://doi.org/10.48550/arxiv.2208.03270}.
-In the other approach, per-instance feedback is used to modify the original output.
-The system can then either be fine-tuned using the new output \citep{tandon-etal-2022-learning, https://doi.org/10.48550/arxiv.2204.14146} or undergoes an iterative process of self-critique and self-refinement at inference time \citep{madaan2023selfrefine, chen2023teaching}.
-One common limitation of these studies is that they ignore the system-level use of NL feedback, as they only focus on using instance-level learning where each feedback only serves the specific instance for which it was received.
-Furthermore, they often assume the availability of feedback for each and every example, which is not practical in real world scenarios, where feedback is often sparse.
+Existing research on NL feedback typically adopts one of two strategies.
+The first uses feedback as an auxiliary target in addition to the original task, just like in multitask learning \citep{hancock-etal-2019-learning, https://doi.org/10.48550/arxiv.2208.03270}.
+The second modifies the original output based on per-instance feedback.
+The system can either be fine-tuned with the new output \citep{tandon-etal-2022-learning, https://doi.org/10.48550/arxiv.2204.14146} or iteratively self-critique and self-refine at inference time \citep{madaan2023selfrefine, chen2023teaching}.
+One common limitation of these studies is that they only focus on instance-level learning, where each feedback only serves the instance for which it was received.
+Furthermore, they often assume the availability of feedback for each and every example, which is not practical in real-world scenarios, where feedback is often sparse.

-This paper asks the following research question: \textit{Can we aggregate instance-level natural language feedback to make system-level design decisions that improve language generation systems?} We take the first step toward answering this question by proposing a general framework for aggregating instance-level NL feedback.
-A set of criteria (i.e., system-level feedback) are first derived from instance-level NL feedback through a human-in-the-loop process involving clustering and summarization.
-Those criteria are then used to design instruction-following language model prompts to refine (i.e., correct) all examples, and are used as references for newly designed metrics that align with users' needs.